KStateMachine/kstatemachine/docs/index.md

 ## Multithreading and concurrency

 KStateMachine is designed to work in single thread.
 Concurrent modification of library classes will lead to race conditions.

 ## Kotlin Coroutines

 Starting from `KStateMachine v0.20.0` the library has built-in coroutines support.
 All its callbacks and other APIs were marked with `suspend` modifier, allowing to use coroutines from them.
 You can still use all KStateMachine features without Kotlin Coroutines library dependency as `suspend` keyword is implemented at compiler level and Coroutines library is not really necessary to start coroutines.

-TODO work in progress
+Many functions like `createStateMachine`/`start`/`stop`/`processEvent`/`undo` etc. are suspendable, but all of them has analogs with `Blocking` suffix which are not marked with `suspend` keyword.
+If you use KStateMachine with coroutines support you should prefer suspendable function versions.
+Note that `Blocking` versions internally use `kotlinx.coroutines.runBlocking` function which is rather dangerous and may cause deadlocks if used not properly.
+That is why you should avoid using `Blocking` APIs from coroutines and recursively (from library callbacks).

+Such suspendable functions preserve state machines coroutine context (using `kotlinx.coroutines.withContext`), so it should be ok to call them from any thread.

 ### Migration guide from versions older than v0.20.0

 #### If you already have or ready to add Kotlin Coroutines dependency

 * Add both `kstatemachine` and `kstatemachine-coroutines` artifacts to your build system
-* Use `createStateMachine` from `kstatemachine-coroutines` artifact to create state machines providing `CoroutineScope` as argument
+* Use `createStateMachine` or `createStateMachineBlocking` from `kstatemachine-coroutines` artifact to create state machines providing `CoroutineScope` as argument
-* Use suspendable versions of functions (`start`/`stop`/`processEvent` etc.) when possible
+* Use suspendable versions of functions (`start`/`stop`/`processEvent`/`undo` etc.) when possible
 * Avoid using function analogs with `Blocking` suffix **(especially recursively)** as this may easily lead to deadlocks or race conditions depending on your use case and machine configuration

 #### If you can not have dependency on Kotlin Coroutines or just do not want to use it

 * Use only `kstatemachine` artifact in your build system
 * Use `createStdLibStateMachine` to create state machines
-* Use suspendable versions of functions (`start`/`stop`/`processEvent` etc.) when possible (from KStateMachine callbacks)
+* Use suspendable versions of functions (`start`/`stop`/`processEvent`/`undo` etc.) when possible (from KStateMachine callbacks for example)
 * In other cases use their analogs with `Blocking` suffix, it is ok
 * If you try to use Kotlin Coroutines library from machine created by `createStdLibStateMachine` you will probably get an exception.
 * Using suspendable code without calls to Kotlin Coroutines library is ok, as `suspend` keyword is a compiler feature, not library one.

 ## Export